-Suggestion: Many fire departments are purchasing an extra 2 or 3 year C0 detector to leave behind at homes where there was a concern.
+Suggestion: Many fire departments purchase an extra 2 or 3 year C0 detector to leave behind at homes where there was a concern.
 They simply pick it up the next day and they give peace of mind that night to that family, that "customer".

 Special discounts may apply for high volume sales.